TidalCub/Uni-PHP/README.md

   ```

-  This will query the databse, and get the users details.
+  This will query the database, and get the user's details.

-  check if there is an user by that email:
+  check if there is a user by that email:
   ```php
     if ($result->num_rows > 0) {
       //code